FDP-01-2025/snakes-and-ladders/README.md

 3. **Winning the Game**:
    - The first player to reach the final square (usually 100) wins.
-   - A player must roll the exact number needed to land on the final square.
+   - (Optional) A player must roll the exact number needed to land on the final square.
 If the roll is too high, the token does not move.

-4. **Special Rules (Optional)**:
+4. **Special Rules**:
-   - Rolling a 6 may grant an extra turn.
+   - Rolling a 6 grants an extra turn.
    - Some versions include penalties or bonuses on specific squares.

 ---

-This repository includes a version of the game with the following restrictions:
+This repository includes a terminal-only version of the game with the following restrictions:
 - **One Player** only.
 The objective is to see how long can it take for the player to reach the goal.
 - The *"go again"* rule after rolling a 6 on the die is not considered.